udivankin/react-starterkit/README.md

 ## CSS

-CSS entry file: `app/stylus/main.styl`<br />
+CSS entry file: `app/sass/main.scss`<br />

-**Stylus**
+**SASS**

-As you can see we are using stylus to preprocess our .styl files.
-If you didn't work with a css preprocessor before the [stylus page](http://learnboost.github.io/stylus/) is a good starting point to get to know what stylus can do for you.<br /><br />
+As you can see we are using SASS to preprocess our .scss files.
+If you didn't work with a css preprocessor before the [sass page](http://sass-lang.com/) is a good starting point to get to know what SASS can do for you.<br /><br />
-If you want to use third-party CSS you just include it via `@import 'path/to/your/third-party-styles.css'` at the top of the main.styl file.
+If you want to use third-party CSS you just include it via `@import 'path/to/your/third-party-styles.css'` at the top of the main.scss file.

 ## Webpack Hints